February 17, 2020

 This is it, the next step to taking your relationship to the next level, moving in together.
 Whether you’ve been together for one year or three years the story remains the same, moving in together is a totally different scenario than just dating each other.
 Three years can suddenly feel like just one month once you take that step.

 Before you decide to share house keys and a bedroom, we wanted to let you know exactly what you are getting yourself into so that you’re not shocked or surprised (or even disheartened) when you walk in the front door of your man or woman’s home for the first time with your luggage.

-Of course, moving in together is not always a bad thing and in fact, can be the start of a very beautiful life together.
+Of course, moving in together is not a bad thing and in fact, can be the start of a very beautiful life together.
 But if you’re not careful you could jump the gun a little too soon and end up getting in more of a mess than you bargained for.
 We’ve got tips & suggestions, even a checklist to take note of before you make that big decision to move in.

 We only wish you and your partner the absolute best and hope that this guide only further proves to you that you are ready to do this!

-Everything You Need to Know Before You Move In
+The Checklist Before You Move In Together